 What we like: Purpose-built for moving fast.

-What we don’t: Expensive, narrowly specialized, and doesn't hold up well to long-term use.
+What we don’t: Very expensive, narrowly specialized, and doesn't hold up well to long-term use.

 Nike's specialized Alphafly 3 is well known among marathon racers, and we found it to work well as a long-distance tempo shoe (or even a shorter-distance racing shoe), as well.
 At under a pound for the pair, the Alphafly feels otherworldly light underfoot, and the full-length carbon fiber plate does a great job maximizing stability while keeping weight to a minimum.
 The ZoomX foam used in the midsole is another highlight, effectively increasing energy return better than any other shoe we tested, and the mesh upper is great at keeping air moving—critical for race-day performance when preventing overheating is a must.

 But let us be clear: This specialized shoe isn't for everyone and certainly wouldn't be our first choice for daily training.
-First and foremost, the price is undeniably high at $285, making the Alphafly the most expensive option on our list by a wide margin.
+First and foremost, it’s quite expensive at $295, making the Alphafly the most expensive option on our list by a wide margin.
 It's also highly specialized, leading to a wobbly, uncomfortable, and cumbersome feel underfoot anytime that speed wasn't our primary objective.
 And due to their streamlined and minimalist build, the shoes don't hold up particularly well, especially if you venture off the pavement—our pair is showing excessive wear along the outsole after just a handful of miles.
 In other words, the Alphafly isn't a quiver-of-one design, but if you have the restraint to reserve them exclusively for race day, the shoe is sure to impress.
-Note: Availability is limited at the time of publishing, but we expect improved inventory soon.

 See the Men's Nike Alphafly 3 See the Women's Nike Alphafly 3